 Statutory Expiration Date: None.
-The tax authorization by voters lasts no longer than 7 years.
+The tax authorization lasts no longer than 7 years.
+Imposed by: Counties or cities by ordinance and optional voter approval

-Cities and counties may levy a sales and use tax to fund cultural access programs
+• Cities and counties may levy a sales and use tax to fund cultural access programs.

-- Cities cities can impose if the county, by resolution, forfeits its option to create CAP or if the county does not place a proposition before voters by June 30, 2017 - Counties counties may authorize a CAP or enter into an interlocal agreement with a group of contiguous counties to create a CAP
+- Cities cities can impose if the county has not imposed prior to December 31, 2024.
+A county, and a city within that county may not concurrently impose the tax - Counties counties may authorize a CAP or enter into an interlocal agreement with a group of contiguous counties to create a CAP (RCW 36.160.030)